 Here is a brief rundown of the courses in the Williamsburg VA area :

-Traditions at Kiskiacks beautiful surroundings will allow you to unwind, the spectacular views will inspire you, and the challenging layout will awaken your spirit.
+Kiskiacks beautiful surroundings will allow you to unwind, the spectacular views will inspire you, and the challenging layout will awaken your spirit.
 Kiskiack Golf Club is set on land once occupied by the Chickiack, a group of Virginia Algonquian Indians, under the rule of the Great Chief Powhatan.

 Set along the ridge of a natural bluff, Kiskiack offers a day of golf for players of all levels.
-As our award winning architect John LaFoy said “after playing Kiskiack, 18 golfers may each have a different favorite hole.”
-Many of the picturesque holes demand accurate shot making from tee to green, while others are more forgiving – with ample landing areas and gentle sloping greens.
+As our award-winning architect John LaFoy said “after playing Kiskiack, 18 golfers may each have a different favorite hole.”
+Many of the picturesque holes demand accurate shot-making from tee to green, while others are more forgiving – with ample landing areas and gentle sloping greens.

 Golf Digest’s “Places to Play” awarded Kiskiack four stars.
-The front nine lets you relax as the course winds through mature hardwoods and over natural, rolling hills before a challenging uphill finish along one of the two lakes that come into play throughout the round.
+The front nine lets you relax as the course winds through mature hardwoods and over natural, rolling hills before a challenging uphill finish along with one of the two lakes that come into play throughout the round.
 On the back nine, you are challenged by signature Hole 11.
 This par-‐3 requires accuracy to negotiate a green surrounded by water on three sides and well protected by bunkers.

-Traditions at Royal New Kent -Located between Williamsburg and Richmond, Virginia, Royal New Kent is set upon the low hills between Diascund Creek and the Chickahominy River.
+Royal New Kent -Located between Williamsburg and Richmond, Virginia, Royal New Kent is set upon the low hills between Diascund Creek and the Chickahominy River.
 In 1997, Royal New Kent opened to outstanding reviews and was named “Best New Upscale Public Course in the Nation” by GolfDigest and No. 23 on Golf Magazines’s Top 100 you can play.
 In 1999, Royal New Kent was named one of “America’s Top 100 Greatest Golf Courses” by Golf Digest.
 In 2001, Golf Digest ranked Royal New Kent among the top three courses in Virginia, and in 2002 Royal New Kent was awarded 4 1/2 star by Golf Digest.

 It was designed by Mike Strantz after the links courses of Ireland, and it’s a great rendition, and much less costly than making the trip across the pond!
 There’s a lot of the same design elements as you’d find on a traditional links course, open and windy, rolling and rugged terrain, and fairways tumbling and bordered by fall fescue grass.
 There’s target rocks to provide direction to blind fairways, with deep pot bunkers that usually require a blast back out to the fairway.
 There’s blind shots to the greens hidden behind grassy knolls, stacked rock walls but the fairways are wide and forgiving, although there’s 120 bunkers scattered in the fairways at some odd intervals and right around the greens.
 The greens are huge and fast, but do promote the run up shot which is so useful in the British Isle’s links courses.
 Play the course from the right set of tees and you’ll enjoy the game much more.